 In my California office, interns may be asked to do a variety of things, including day-to-day office work such as answering phones, writing letters and assisting with media clips.
 In addition, interns will be assigned to assist in various constituent case work and work on District-based special projects.
 Bilingual Spanish and Korean speakers are encouraged to apply.

-We are currently accepting applications for Spring and Fall of 2013 internship positions.
+We are currently accepting applications for spring of 2014 internship positions.